Jeb Dunnuck: Works

 Dunnuck wrote the image processing software for two NASA programs.

 The first was the High Resolution Imaging Science Experiment (HiRISE) instrument that is currently orbiting Mars and the second is the Kepler program, which is NASA's mission to search for other habitable planets.

 Personal life

-He resides in Colorado, with his wife Traci and dog Ella.
+Dunnuck resides in Colorado with his wife and a dog.
 Most of his family still lives in Delaware County.
 His brother and sister are both local attorneys and his sister currently serves as a local judge.
 His father was killed in a single vehicle car crash on September 19, 2022.